Bennito L. Kelty

 Audio By Carbonatix

-Where is the No Kings Protest in Denver?
+Where Is the No Kings Protest in Denver?

 The upcoming No Kings protest in Denver will take place at the Colorado State Capitol.
 According to the Capitol permit for the event, protesters will gather on the West Steps and at Lincoln Veterans Memorial Park across the street.

-According to an online billing for the protest, the main action will take place on at Lincoln Veterans Memorial Park, and “activities like sign-making and sidewalk chalking will be on the west steps.”
+According to an online billing for the protest, the main action will take place at Lincoln Veterans Memorial Park, and “activities like sign-making and sidewalk chalking will be on the west steps.”

-When is the No Kings Protest?
+When Is the No Kings Protest?

 According to online fliers for No Kings, the protest in Denver will take place from noon to 4 p.m. on Saturday, October 18.